PatrickCaramico/PatrickCaramico/README.md

 # 📌 Objective:
 • 🎯 Currently, I'm seeking professional opportunities in the field.

-• 🧠 I'm learning about HTML, CSS, and JavaScript.
+• 🧠 I'm learning about HTML, CSS, JavaScript, PHP, Python, and Wordpress.

 #